Beluki/GaGa/README.md

 default editor for the .ini extension.

 Here is an example.
-The "Radio Reddit" submenu in the screenshot above looks like this in streams file:
+The "Radio Reddit" submenu in the screenshot above looks like this in the streams file:

 ```ini
 [Radio Reddit]